Hip Hop Harry

-Hip Hop Harry is an American children's television series that aired on Discovery Kids and TLC as part of the Ready Set Learn block from 2006 to 2008.
-Similar to PBS Kids series such as Barney & Friends (the setting of the show bears resemblance to Barney in nature), Teletubbies and The Wiggles, Hip Hop Harry is a live-action program aimed at younger children ranging from around 2–7 years old.
+Hip Hop Harry is an American children's television series created by Claude Brooks that aired on Discovery Kids and TLC as part of the Ready Set Learn! block from September 25, 2006 to June 26, 2008.
+Similar to PBS Kids series such as Barney & Friends (the setting of the show bears resemblance to Barney in nature), Kidsongs, Sesame Street, Hi-5, Teletubbies and The Wiggles, Hip Hop Harry is a live-action program aimed at younger children ranging from around 2–7 years old.
 The program uses age-appropriate hip hop music and dance to teach social, educational, physical and creative skills.

 Synopsis

-The show takes place in a learning/play center house known as "Hip Hop Central", where Hip Hop Harry and his kids learn, play and dance.
-In between, the kids learn about the main topic of the episode.
-After they have learned about the topic, they sing and rap the song "I Love to Learn."
+The show takes place in a learning/play center house known as "Hip Hop Central", where Hip Hop Harry and various neighborhood children learn, play and dance.
+In between, the kids learn about the main topic of the episode, through a series of physical activities as well as various hip hop song-and-dance numbers; they are sometimes accompanied by adult characters Pinky and Riddles.
+Near the end of each episode, after they have learned about the topic, they sing and rap the song "I Love to Learn."
 Then, the kids and Hip Hop discuss what they've learned via questions/answers and watching recaps from the day's episode via a push-button monitor.
 Each episode ends with the "Hip Hop Harry Dance Circle", where the kids circle up while one of them dances in the center as they shout, "Go!
 Go!
 Go!
 Go!
 Go!", to an instrumental hip hop track, with Arabian-tinged music.
 Even Harry dances in the circle too (thus, the kids shout, "Go, Harry!!").
 But before they dance, they do a warm-up dance called, "The Harry".
 After the kids come together to move in the middle, the credits roll.

 Physical appearance

 Hip Hop Harry is an anthropomorphic rapping yellow furry bear with a red shirt, blue hat, baggy blue jeans, a gold chain with an "H" in the middle and white sneaker shoes with an "H" on each side.
 He also wears a blue and red wristwatch.
 The character's appearance is in the general style of hip-hop fashion.
-His birthday is January 22nd, as noted in Episode 5.
+His birthday is January 22, as noted in Episode 5.